Audio Recorders

 Released in 1989

-The Studer A827 24 Track Multi-Track Recorder is quite possibly the finest 24 track analogue audio recorder ever made, and many are still in use today around the world.
+The Studer A827 24 Track Multi-Track Recorder is quite possibly the finest 24-track analogue audio recorder ever made, celebrated for its superior sound quality, reliability, and precision.
+Released in the late 1980s, it became a staple in professional studios worldwide.
+Many units are still in use today, valued for their ability to deliver the unmistakable warmth of analogue sound.

 Released in 1989